Floundering tech bets put spotlight on SoftBank results, Son

 Dan Baker, analyst at Morningstar, said he is marking the value of WeWork at zero until SoftBank’s restructuring has demonstrated a clear path to profitability.

-SoftBank said last week it will post a $2.6 billion gain on the value of its stake in Son’s most acclaimed tech bet, Alibaba Group Holding (BABA.N).
+SoftBank said last week it will post a $2.6 billion gain on the value of its stake in Son’s most acclaimed tech bet, Alibaba Group Holding.

-With the Vision Fund facing headwinds, sellside analysts are emphasizing the value of other parts of SoftBank’s portfolio, including telcos SoftBank Corp (9434.T), which on Tuesday reported a 9% rise in second quarter profit, and Sprint (S.N).
+With the Vision Fund facing headwinds, sellside analysts are emphasizing the value of other parts of SoftBank’s portfolio, including telcos SoftBank Corp, which on Tuesday reported a 9% rise in second quarter profit, and Sprint.

-Sprint has been struggling to close its $26 billion merger with T-Mobile (TMUS.O) due to legal hurdles, in a deal which if successful will remove the telco’s debt from SoftBank’s highly leveraged balance sheet.
+Sprint has been struggling to close its $26 billion merger with T-Mobile due to legal hurdles, in a deal which if successful will remove the telco’s debt from SoftBank’s highly leveraged balance sheet.

 SoftBank also owns chip designer Arm, for which Son paid a large premium in a $32 billion deal in 2016, banking the company, which is dominant in the mobile sector, could repeat its success in nascent sectors where it lacks critical mass.